Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Kinematic reconstruction of the ttbar system

 Distributions of the reconstructed top quark and \ttbar kinematic variables, obtained with the full kinematic reconstruction, are shown in Fig.~\ref{fig:cp} and the upper plots in Fig.~\ref{fig:cp:loosekr}.
 Furthermore, the multiplicity of jets in the events is presented in Fig.~\ref{fig:cp}.
 The \ptt and \yt spectra include contributions from both the top quark and antiquark.
 The expected signal and background contributions are estimated as described in Section~\ref{sec:unfold}, using the MC simulations for the various processes introduced in Section~\ref{sec:simulation}.
+The events labeled as ``$\ttother$'' show the expected contributions from \ttbar final states other than the signal, dominated by events with one or both of the {\PW} bosons decaying into \PGt leptons with subsequent decay into electrons or muons.
 The expected events labeled as ``Minor bg'' constitute minor background contributions from diboson and \Wjets processes.
 In general, the data are reasonably well described by the simulation that overestimates, however, the total number of events by about 5\%.
 Some trends are visible, in particular for \ptt, where the simulation predicts a somewhat harder spectrum than that observed in data, as seen in previous differential \ttbar cross section measurements~\cite{Khachatryan:2015oqa,Khachatryan:2015fwh,Sirunyan:2017azo,Khachatryan:2016mnb,Sirunyan:2018wem,TOP-16-007,Sirunyan:2018ucr}.
+The mismodeling of the data by the simulation is accounted for by the relevant systematic uncertainties described in Section~\ref{sec:systematics}.
+The checks discussed in Section~\ref{sec:xsec} confirm that the residual mismodeling of the \ptt distribution does not introduce a significant bias in the measurement.